lrleon/list-sort/README.md

-# Analysis of sorting method for single chained list
+# Analysis of sorting method for single chained lists